 These rooms may be requested for use for meetings or events.
 If you would like to reserve either room, please call Cheryl at (845) 786-3800 ext 14 or reserve online.
-Online reservations must be confirmed first before your reservation is valid.
+Online reservations must be confirmed by a call from the library first before your reservation is considered valid.

 We have two microfilm machines available for use; one in the mid-level and one in the local history room in the Main library.
 We have Journal News and New York Times microfilms available for your perusal.

 We have one typewriter available for public use in the mid-level of the Main library.

 Can't find your way around?
 Check out our floor map below by clicnking on the image for a larger view.
 For a pdf version, click here.